 Q: I’m concerned about dehydration.
 What can I do to avoid it?

-A. The drugs that are used to treat cancer can make you feel dehydrated.
+A: The drugs that are used to treat cancer can make you feel dehydrated.
 Keeping a water bottle with you is one easy way to help you stay well-hydrated.
-Hydration can also be provided by liquids other than water, such as juice, soup, and fruit “smoothies.”
+Hydration can also be provided by liquids other than water, such as Gatorade, juice, soup and fruit smoothies.
 Be sure to stop taking in fluids early enough in the evening so that your sleep is not disrupted.